Anti-Valentine reviews PC games and writes about the video game industry.

-This is easily one othe best RPGs I’ve had the pleasure of playing, probably only behind FNV if I were to rank them in order.
-As an unwilling member of a vampiric society, you as a fledgling, have to learn the ropes and master your skills in order to make it in a new dark world, where you can’t trust anyone, whether they’re human or not.
+This is easily one of the best RPGs I’ve had the pleasure of playing, probably only behind FNV, if I were to rank them in order.
+As an unwilling member of a vampiric society, you, as a fledgling, have to learn the ropes and master your skills in order to make it in a new dark world.
+A world where you can’t trust anyone, whether they’re human or not.

 Some have described the game as being akin to something like Deus Ex but with vampires.
 You have hubs where you can travel back and forth, running side quests and quests that follow the main story, meeting unique characters, all of whom have their own personalities and secrets to hide.

-But strip away all the humour, and you had a very addictive, balanced game that was just a joy to play, and in my mind it was miles better than Red Alert 3.
-It was the first game in the series and perhaps any RTS at that time to utilize naval warfare
+But strip away all the humour, and you had a very addictive, balanced game that was just a joy to play.
+In my mind, it was miles better than Red Alert 3.
+It was the first game in the series—and perhaps any RTS at that time—to utilize naval warfare

-Where the original game was part of the new revolution in first person shooters which took place in the late 1990's, HL 2 lead the charge for games that were part the evolution in FPS titles in the mid 2000's.
+Where the original game was part of the new revolution in first-person shooters which took place in the late 1990s, HL 2 led the charge for games that were part of the evolution in FPS titles in the mid-2000s.

 It had competition with the likes of Doom 3 and Far Cry, both released before it in 2004, but Half-Life 2 was hyped like virtually no other game at the time, and it lived up to a lot of that when it finally came out, six years after the first game.

-It didn't have the best graphics, but is use of technology was astounding, with AI and interactivity with the environment being taken to the next level.
-The game often required the player to use physics in order to solve puzzles in the game in between combat sections.
-Half-Life 2 was a well paced FPS title that alternated between action and exploration -- something that contemporary titles lacked, and future game failed to emulate.
+It didn't have the best graphics, but its use of technology was astounding, with AI and interactivity with the environment being taken to the next level.
+The game often required the player to use physics in order to solve puzzles in between combat sections.
+Half-Life 2 was a well-paced FPS title that alternated between action and exploration—something that contemporary titles lacked, and future games failed to emulate.

 Its story and characters were also memorable, some of which had been encountered in previous titles in the series, and also appeared in later episodic installments, namely Episode 1 and Episode 2.
 Half-Life 2 was one of the first games to explore this distribution model alongside fellow source engine game SiN.
 It promised new content more frequently than having to wait for entirely new installments.
 Even though it flopped, it was a novel idea in theory.

-And being able to spend money earned in game on new boards as well as stats to level up a skater's abilities added in some replay value and roleplaying as well, seeing as you could even have your own custom skater and watch as their career progressed, winning competitions being key to your success.
+Being able to spend money earned in-game on new boards as well as stats to level up a skater's abilities added some replay value and roleplaying as well, seeing as you could have your own custom skater and watch as their career progressed, winning competitions being key to your success.

-The highlight though was finishing the game with a pro skater and being able to unlock real footage of pros in action.
-That bonus content which would probably have to be paid for nowadays in the form of DLC, made THPS 2 one of the greatest experiences.
+The highlight was finishing the game with a pro skater and being able to unlock real footage of pros in action.
+That bonus content, which would probably have to be paid for nowadays in the form of DLC, made THPS 2 one of the greatest experiences.

 You could also play around with the level editor and make your own skateparks and try them out.

-The Grand Theft Auto series had been around for a few years all ready by the time GTA III was released.
-Only die hard fans would have played the games that came before it—GTA III was likely the entry into the series for many gamers.
+The Grand Theft Auto series had been around for a few years by the time GTA III was released.
+Only die-hard fans would have played the games that came before it—GTA III was likely the introduction to the series for many gamers.

-It was a decent game in its own right, although I felt that it almost like a lampoon of the Sopranos—a popular TV series that ran at the time.
-There was a character by the name of Tony Cipriani, an obvious reference to the show, and there were even characters in the game voiced by actors who had starred in the show as well.
+It was a decent game in its own right, although I felt that it almost like a lampoon of The Sopranos—a popular TV series that ran at the time.
+There was a character by the name of Tony Cipriani, an obvious reference to the show, and there were even characters voiced by actors who had starred in the show as well.

-Then as the game progressed, Claude as the main character was known switched to other gangs before running through most of them.
-I just found it to be a bit schizophrenic, and the experience wasn’t helped by having a silent character either.
-It just felt like a decidely stupid design choice and made him look like nothing but a tool, with no opinions of his own.
-So story wise, the game was a let down for me.
+As the game progressed, Claude, the main character, was known to switch to other gangs.
+I just found it to be a bit disorienting, and the experience wasn’t helped by having a silent character either.
+It just felt like a decidedly stupid design choice and made him look like nothing but a tool, with no opinions of his own.
+So story-wise, the game was a let down for me.

-San Andreas was the best GTA out of the three, and some maintain it’s the best game in the series to date.
+San Andreas was the best GTA out of the original three, and some maintain it’s the best game in the series to date.
 It felt like more of an original production instead of something that was merely a spoof of a famous TV show or movie.
-It’s not like GTA San Andreas wasn’t inspired to some degree by the culture of the early 1990s, but the fact that Rockstar brought on some allegedly real life rappers as consultants as well as voice actors meant the game had a more legitimate feeling than previous outings in the series.
+It’s not like San Andreas wasn’t inspired to some degree by the culture of the early 1990s, but the fact that Rockstar brought on some allegedly real-life rappers as consultants, as well as voice actors, meant the game had a more legitimate feeling than previous outings in the series.
 Something that more recent ones, like GTA IV failed to do.
 In fact, GTA IV felt cartoonish compared to San Andreas which was a slick game indeed.

 It improved on Vice City by allowing CJ to swim, and it added a roleplaying element to the game by allowing the player to improve his character’s stats by practicing various skills, like shooting.
-And while there were gangs as before, in this game, CJ had very strong ties to Grove Street, and didn’t switch allegiances, although might have formed alliances with some gangs in order to take on other gangs in Los Santos and San Fierro.
+And while there were gangs as before, in this game, CJ had very strong ties to Grove Street, and didn’t switch allegiances.
+Though he might have formed alliances with some gangs in order to take on other gangs in Los Santos and San Fierro.

 © 2018 Anti-Valentine